h2oai/datatable/docs/f-expressions.rst

 Besides the usual numeric ranges, you can also use name ranges.
 These ranges include the first named column, the last named column, and all columns in between.
 It is not possible to mix positional and named columns in a range, and it is not possible to specify a step.
-If the range is ``x:y`` yet column ``x`` comes after ``y`` in the frame, then the columns will be selected in the reverse order: first ``x``, then the column preceding ``x``, and so on, until column ``y`` is selected last::
+If the range is ``x:y``, yet column ``x`` comes after ``y`` in the frame, then the columns will be selected in the reverse order: first ``x``, then the column preceding ``x``, and so on, until column ``y`` is selected last::